avernois/devfriendlyplaces/readme.md

 Dev friendly places
 ===================
-A collection of nice places where developpers can works fine and some useful info about this places (wifi ? power ? ...) on the map of your city.
+A collection of nice places where developpers can work fine and some useful informations about these places (wifi ? power ? ...) on the map of your city.

 Current cities
 -------------
- - toulouse : [toulouse.devfriendlyplaces.net][toulouse]
+ - Toulouse : [toulouse.devfriendlyplaces.net][toulouse]

 Contribute
 ----------
-### add places to an existing city
+### Add places to an existing city
-That easy, edit json file `places/yourcity.json` and submit a pull request (where `yourcity` is the name of your city).
+That is easy, just edit the json file `places/yourcity.json` and submit a pull request (where `yourcity` is the name of your city).

-### add your city
+### Add your city
-Add a file in the `places` directory called `yourcity.json` and add places information.
+Add a file in the `places` directory called `yourcity.json` and add place informations.

 Once your pull request is merged and deployed, your map will be accessible at http://yourcity.devfriendlyplaces.net.

-### improve code / add feature
+### Improve code / add feature
 Open issue, fork, commit and pull request.
 But you already know that :)

 [toulouse]: http://toulouse.devfriendlyplaces.net